vocalodon/dontwi/README.rst

 --------

 - dontwi supports Python 3.4 and higher on CentOS 7.4 and Windows 10.
-- Easily to use with ``cron``.
+- Efficiently to use with ``cron``.
 It transports only one status each run.
 - Statues with the specified tag in Mastodon public local timeline are transferred.
 - Long text in Mastodon status is truncated to fit for Twitter.
 - Username at Mastodon is attached to Twitter status.
 - The attached image is also transported with status text.
-- Statuses once transferred are logged in the database and will not be transferred again.
+- Statuses recorded as sent has never been sent again.

 Installation
 ============